Leafwing-Studios/fop-rules/docs/character-options/powers/conduit.md

 </div>

 Lightning sparks and crackles all over your body, gathering in power before it lashes out, striking your foe with a bolt of lightning.
 Make an Agility attack against a creature of your choice within range.
-If you hit, deal 1d8 + Presence electric damage and apply 3 + 1/2 Presence stacks of shocked.
-Whether you hit or miss, also apply 3 + 1/2 Presence stacks of shocked to yourself.
+If you hit, deal 1d8 + Presence electric damage and apply 3 + 1/2 Presence stacks of shock.
+Whether you hit or miss, also apply 3 + 1/2 Presence stacks of shock to yourself.